mialkin/docs/csharp/concurrency/returning task.md

 ## Explanation

 The `async` methods are different from normal methods.
-Whatever you return from an `async` method is wrapped by compiler in a `Task`.
+Whatever you return from an `async` method the result is wrapped by the compiler in a `Task`.

 If you return no value, i.e. `void`, the "result" will be wrapped in a `Task`.
 If you return `int` the result will be wrapped in a `Task<int>`, and so on.